How Far Can You Grow? Characterizing the Extrapolation Frontier of Graph Generative Models for Materials Science: Introduction

 RADII addresses this gap by systematically mapping the extrapolation frontier across architectures, materials, and metrics.
-Using radius as a continuous scaling knob, the benchmark links primitive unit cells to nanoparticles across 25 size configurations spanning 0.6--3.0\,nm, yielding approximately 75,000 structures containing 55--11,298 atoms.
+Using radius as a continuous scaling knob, the benchmark links primitive unit cells extracted from published crystallographic data to nanoparticles across 25 size configurations spanning 6--30~\AA, yielding approximately 75,000 structures containing 33--11,298 atoms.
 A leakage-free data split cleanly separates orientation interpolation (in-distribution, ID) from radius extrapolation (out-of-distribution, OOD), enabling precise identification of each model's scaling ceiling.
+Each generation task is conditioned on the target composition and atom count, so RADII isolates geometric extrapolation rather than conflating it with composition prediction or assignment ambiguity.
 For every model--material pair, RADII traces per-radius error profiles to locate the frontier, decomposes failures into surface versus interior contributions, and quantifies extrapolation gap severity across complementary metrics.
 Benchmarking state-of-the-art generative models reveals that all architectures degrade sharply, but the frontier location and failure signature vary systematically with material symmetry and architecture family.
 These findings establish output scale as a first-class evaluation axis for geometric generative models and demonstrate that current scaling limits are predictable rather than random.
 By providing a reproducible, geometry-grounded diagnostic testbed, RADII lays the foundation for developing architectures that generalize beyond their training horizon.